iZettle/api-documentation/pusher-api/pusher-api-tutotrial-create-subscriptions.md

 ## Prerequisites
 * Authorization is set up using [Authorization OAuth2 API](../authorization.adoc).
-* Make sure that you have registered an HTTPS endpoint on your app for receiving event notifications.
+* Make sure that you have an HTTPS endpoint on your server for receiving event notifications.
 The endpoint must correctly process event payloads.
-For events payloads, see [Pusher API Reference](#pusher-api-reference.md).
+For events payloads, see [Pusher API Reference](#pusher-api-reference.md).  <!-- should this endpoint be publicly accessible -->
 * Make sure that you understand the events that are supported by the pusher API.
 For events that are supported by the pusher API, see [Pusher API Reference](#pusher-api-reference.md).
 <!-- to be continued if any -->